OData $filter syntax in Azure AI Search

-In Azure Cognitive Search, the $filter parameter specifies inclusion or exclusion criteria for returning matches in search results.
+In Azure AI Search, the $filter parameter specifies inclusion or exclusion criteria for returning matches in search results.
 This article describes the OData syntax of $filter and provides examples.

 A filter in the OData language is a Boolean expression, which in turn can be one of several types of expression, as shown by the following EBNF (Extended Backus-Naur Form):

 boolean_expression ::= collection_filter_expression | logical_expression | comparison_expression | boolean_literal | boolean_function_call | '(' boolean_expression ')' | variable /* This can be a range variable in the case of a lambda, or a field path. */ variable ::= identifier | field_path

 See OData expression syntax reference for Azure AI Search for the complete EBNF.